imran7rassi/Imrans-Text-Editor/README.md

-* You also can go through that link for a better look <a href="">Video</a>
+* You also can go through that link for a better look <a href="https://drive.google.com/file/d/1dCZZ9mnskBs4Y8FNng2e01TuQSryRjAO/view">Video</a>

 ## Usage

-1. To invoke the application, run `npm start`..
-2. When the server is started, the Mongoose models are synched to the MongoDB database.
-3. Open MongoDB and connect to the MongoDB URI `mongodb://localhost:27017`.
-On the list of databases, click on `social_DB` to see `thoughts` and `users` data.
-4. To create seed data and test the API routes, use [Insomnia](https://insomnia.rest/download).
-Also, see the Tests section below.
+To use this app go to the [Link](https://blooming-thicket-32337.herokuapp.com/).
+The beauty of this application is that you can use it wherever you like!
+And install it wherever you like to use it offline.

 ![](./Assets/Screenshot%20mongo.jpg) ![](./Assets/insomnia.jpg)